ActivControl® Technology: Unique Mechanism of Action Behind Real World Results

 A child’s myopia diagnosis can elicit numerous questions from parents, including those centered around your prescribed treatment of MiSight® 1 day* soft contact lenses.
 No matter the size of your myopia control practice, these typical exam room questions likely ring familiar: How does MiSight® 1 day work?
 Do we really need to do this?
 Isn’t my child too young to wear contact lenses?

-In a recent white paper, CooperVision’s Dr. Priscilla Chang details the unique and intentional design behind MiSight® 1 day, in addition to the sustained efficacy and real-world results behind MiSight®’s seven-year study.
+Recently, CooperVision’s Dr. Priscilla Chang detailed the unique and intentional design behind MiSight® 1 day, in addition to the sustained efficacy and real-world results behind MiSight®’s seven-year study.

 MiSight® 1 day’s Innovative Design with ActivControl® Technology